railwayapp/docs/src/docs/deploy/exposing-your-app.md

 layout="responsive"
 width={1338} height={808} quality={80} />

 **NOTE:** For wildcard domains, see the section below.

-**NOTE:** Changes to DNS settings may take up to 72 hours to propagate worldwide.

-**NOTE:** Freenom is not allowed, and not supported.
+Changes to DNS settings may take up to 72 hours to propagate worldwide.
+Freenom is not allowed, and not supported.

 ## Wildcard Domains
-There are a few important things to know when using Wildcard Domains.
+There are a few important things to know when using Wildcard Domains:
 1. Ensure that the CNAME record for authorize.railwaydns.net is not proxied by your provider (eg: Cloudflare).
 This is required for the verification process to work.
 3. Wildcards can be used for any subdomain level (eg: `*.yourdomain.com` or  `*.subdomain.yourdomain.com`).
 4. You cannot nest wildcards (eg: \*.\*.yourdomain.com).